Skip to content

 Results

-Platform in production after 4 months.
-Not a prototype, not a demo — a working marketplace with booking, payments, a clinic panel, and an admin panel, handling organic traffic in 15 languages.
+Platform in production.
+A working marketplace with booking, payments, a clinic panel, and an admin panel, handling organic traffic in 15 languages.
+The numbers tell the story better than any description.

 Code scale